-The audited financial statements of the Small Cap Value Fund, Small/Mid Cap Value Fund, Mid Cap Value Fund, All Cap Value Fund and Long/Short Opportunities Fund, which are included in the Funds' Annual Report to shareholders for the year ended June 30, 2023, are incorporated by reference into this Statement of Additional Information (filed on September 6, 2023, Accession Number 0001398344-23-017706).
+The audited financial statements of the Small Cap Value Fund, Small/Mid Cap Value Fund, Mid Cap Value Fund, All Cap Value Fund and Long/Short Op p ortunities Fund for the fiscal y ear ended June 30, 2024, which are included in the Funds' filing on Form N-CSR for the fiscal year ended June 30, 2024 (filed on September 6, 2024, Accession Number 0001398344-24-017637), are incorporated by reference into this Statement of Additional Information.
+A copy of the Funds' audited financial statements can be obtained without charge by (i) visiting the Funds' website at www.crmfunds.com or (ii) calling 800-CRM-2883.